rudrax2506/Docuslot/README.md

 Live Demo and login credentials
 1) https://docuslot-frontend.onrender.com

-          a) login credentails for one of the users are:
+          a) login credentials for one of the users are:
                  i) username - test2@gmail.com
                  ii) password - 1234@Abc

 3) https://docuslot-admin.onrender.com/

-          a) login credentails for one of the doctors are:
+          a) login credentials for one of the doctors are:
                  i) username - richard@docuslot.com
                  ii) password - 12345678

-          b) login credentails for the admin are:
+          b) login credentials for the admin are:
                  i) username - admin@docuslot.com
                  ii) password - 1234@Abc